Mukaram01/Easy_Manipulator_Improved/README.md

 present, installs dependencies with `rosdep`, and builds the workspace in a safe order.
 It is idempotent and can be re-run at any time.

-Run `scripts/fix_workspace_layout.sh` once to disable the unused trajopt copy and set up symlinks.
+Run `scripts/fix_workspace_layout.sh` once to disable duplicate third-party packages (Tesseract and TrajOpt) and set up the necessary symlinks.
 BPMPD support is optional and can be toggled with `-DHAVE_BPMPD=ON/OFF` when building.

 ---
 ## Full Documentation/Wiki